 I was convinced the next MST staff who clapped eyes on me would remove me from the course immediately.
 I thought about the second ascent of Pen-y-Fan that lay ahead (if I even managed to make it that far), knowing this time it would involve somehow climbing Jacob’s Ladder.
 And that was miles away yet – assuming I even made it to the end of the Roman Road and along the icy ridge I had actually enjoyed being on so much earlier.
 In my mind I had already failed – I planned my excuses: “My ankle gave out” / “The weather made it impossible” / “The terrain was worse than I anticipated”, and so on.

 These thoughts persisted as I morosely trod the Roman Road, where the above picture was taken.
-In the distance you’ll see what I think is Craig Cwm Cynwyn, with Cribyn behind it shrouded in cloud and Pen-y-Fan somewhere in the distance.
-(Please feel free to correct me if I’m wrong and I’ll amend accordingly).
+In the distance you’ll see Cribyn, with Pen-y-Fan somewhere behind it towards the left, shrouded in cloud.
 If you zoom in you’ll see a little parade of ants about two thirds of the way up the slope – these are actually Fan Dancers, making their way to the final climb.
 Imagine how it feels to be shuffling along with that sight in the distance, knowing if you manage to get there you’ll have to climb to that height, negotiate the icy ledge whilst battling sudden gusts of wind once more, then take on Pen-y-Fan for the second time, via Jacob’s Ladder.